jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners right now work in hospitals, construction sites, or in an office.
 And it's time for these workplaces to transform the same way the manufacturing already has.
-We modernize our work by empowering workers and customers to collaborate directly.
-Just as the Industrial Age had mass-production, the Internet Age has what I call mass-collaboration.
+We modernize today's economy by empowering workers and customers to collaborate directly.
+Just as the Industrial Age had mass-production, the Internet Age has mass-collaboration.

-Main Street is starting to collaborate.
+Main Street is already starting to collaborate.
 For example, we Google everything.
 Yet it's easy to forget, the search engine only finds answers real-people have made for us on their own websites.
-What prevents this kind of mass-collaboration at work is excessive management.
-Which is an unneeded holdover from the Industrial Age.
+What prevents this kind of mass-collaboration at work is excessive management, which is a needless holdover from the Industrial Age.
 It's only out of habit that our workplaces still over-value control and delegation instead of contribution and collaboration.
-Now that robotics have revolutionized production lines, managers are left discussing "garbage problems" inside endless meetings.

 A culture of micro-management by layers of management is rotting our economy.
 Today there's an entire class of consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power is to be middlemen keeping the people gated behind an Industrial Age technology like broadcast television, newspapers, or call-centers.

 This desire to keep things the same creates much antagonism.
 Because we can see mass-collaboration working already.
-Often called "Wikinomics" it's sweeping through our economy.
-For, example the open-source community has hundreds of thousands of active projects.
-Using collaboration, the community comes together to make a core technology.
+Often called "Wikinomics," it's sweeping through our economy.
+For example, the open-source community has hundreds of thousands of active projects.
+Each project showcases collaboration.
+The community comes together to make a core technology.
 Groups then use the core technology to create specialized products.

 ![old philosophy in a new world](/img\diagrams\techvolution-open-source-projects.jpg) _Some of the more famous open-source projects.
 Most of this software, worth many hundreds of billions, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine._

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
 More than just programmers, mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It's also how Linux, Android, Chrome, and many other excellent services work too.

 All this praise doesn't mean open-source communities are perfect and can run the world.
 Open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
-There will always be big energy, manufacturing, and software companies with large corporate structures, mass-producing our essential products.
+There will always be significant energy, manufacturing, and software companies with large corporate structures, mass-producing our essential products.
 Likewise, the government will still run social programs and install traffic lights.

 That said, open-source is vital.

 Precisely because nobody owns its server software, operating systems, web apps, and so many other remarkable technologies.
-That means Industrial Age gatekeepers can't stop digital inventors from empowering more player gods, whether it's with a simple rotating list of persons to take out the trash.
+That means Industrial Age gatekeepers can't stop digital inventors from empowering more player gods.
+Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

-To continue opening gates, building the era of mass-collaboration, and pushing us into the Internet Age, the open-source needs our support.
+To continue opening gates, building the era of mass-collaboration, and pushing us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.
 Main Street needs to step up and flock to their banner and grab hold of the levers of power they've made for us.
 We will, once we become player gods.

 https://vimeo.com/366560857
 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
 Your workplace can, and will, one-day foster cooperation like this.
 And it's the open-source mentality that lets us build it for ourselves._

 ## Fighting for The Future - The Era of Mass-Collaboration Won't Just Happen

 Once upon a time, I only wanted to learn about the open-source fight.
 Now I want to push it forward.
-Mass-collaboration, telecommuting, the right to repair, home power generation, and real internet privacy are just the tip of the iceberg.
+Mass-collaboration, telecommuting, right to repair, home power generation, and real internet privacy are just the tips of the iceberg.
 The visions of science fiction will only be a reality once we replace old Industrial Age tools.
 The open-source community must get political, get mad, and learn to be selfish because they're the leaders in the age-old story about New versus Old.
 Protagonists versus Antagonists.
 Jedi versus Sith.

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
-Newspapers, broadcasters, oil, gas cars, k-university education, are among today's largest Industrial Age holdovers._
+Newspapers, broadcasters, oil, gas cars, k-university education are among today's largest Industrial Age holdovers._

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck fighting phantoms on behalf of outdated Left vs. Right politics.
 Both sides idolize 1969 because that was the end of the Industrial Age, and hence when they both peaked.
 Leftists think public life is one long Woodstock "activism" festival.
-At the same time, rightists really feel the perfect _Leave it to Beaver_ suburbs will return once "the socialists" are defeated.
+At the same time, rightists really feel the perfect _Leave it to Beaver_ suburb will return once "the socialists" are defeated.
 Both Left and Right make up phantoms to keep themselves relevant.

 To live happy lives again, Main Street has to believe in a new philosophy.
 One that gives the levers of power to bakers and butchers over factory food owners.
 Tailors and sewists over sweatshops.
 Store owners and clerks over franchises.
 Engineers and designers over executive bean-counters.
 We'll finally upgrade our civilization to the Internet Age when all Main Street holds the levers of power as player gods in the era of mass-collaboration.

 https://www.youtube.com/watch?v=nndvhbLSlpk

 _This is Louis Rossmann.
 He repairs computers—but some manufacturers make it hard to because they want us to replace them instead.
 Louis advocates for customers having the "right to repair."
 Because of digital technology and open-source, regular people like him and his followers can band together as player-gods.
 Take a look, and you'll see mass-collaboration is already starting to happen on Instagram, Reddit, and Twitter posts.
-I admit, it can be hard to spot through all the noise.
+I admit it can be hard to spot through all the noise.
 But it's still there and growing._

 ## Open-Source Lets Us Bust Open Gates And Start The Internet Age